05bit/django-smarter/README.rst

 Lightweight example
 -------------------

-But for deeper understanding here's an example of custom pipeline for 'edit' action:
+For deeper understanding here's an example of custom pipeline for 'edit' action.
+It's not actually a **recommended** way, as we can reach the same effect without overriding ``edit`` method by defining ``options['edit']['initial']``, but it illustrates the principle of pipeline.

 .. sourcecode:: python